TheRealFREDP3D/CTF-TUI/README.md

 This project is currently in its Proof of Concept stage, and a specific open-source license will be chosen and added as the project matures.

+## Demo Files

+Demo files, such as `ctf-toolkit-demo.html`, have been moved to the `demo/` directory.
+These files are for demonstration purposes only and are not part of the production AI Assistant code.
+All mock or simulated AI logic is now isolated from the main application to ensure that only real LLM integration remains in the main codebase.

+## Documentation

+- [AI Assistant LLM Workflow](docs/3-AI-Assistant/ai-assist-WORKFLOW.md): How the AI Assistant and LLM integration works.

 ---

 This README provides an overview of the CTF Toolkit project.
 For more detailed architectural information, please refer to [`docs/ctf_toolkit_overview.md`](docs/ctf_toolkit_overview.md:1).